mcrwfrd/Balzac-for-Jekyll/_posts/2013-12-27-special-linear-and-Lorentz.md

 ---
 layout: post-light-feature
 title: Relationships between the special linear group and the Lorentz group
-description: "We’ll introduce both the 2 x 2 special linear group and the Lorentz group and show some close relationships between between the two groups.
-These relationships have some very important physical applications which we will explore in later articles."
+description: "We’ll introduce both the 2 x 2 special linear group and the Lorentz group.
+We'll also show some close relationships between between these two groups which have important physical implications."
 categories: articles
 date: 2013-08-17
 image: